 - Security: The PoS consensus algorithm used by Polygon is secure and resilient against attacks, and the network is constantly monitored and audited by security experts.

 MATIC is a utility token that has multiple use cases.
 Users that are using the Polygon Network use MATIC to pay fees on the network, for validating transactions and for voting on changes.
-Since the core utilities of the token are permissible in and of themselves, the token can be purchased.
-However, users are responsible to ensure that they use the token in Sharia compliant operations and projects.
+The core utilities of the token do not reflect incongruency with Sharia principles in and of themselves, however, users are responsible to ensure that they use the token in Sharia compliant operations and projects.